tushargoel86/playing-with-microservices-using-crypto/README.md

 3) Once you have token either you can create a new user as defined [here](api-gateway-service/README.md) or send a crypto request as defined [here](crypto-services)

+In future, I will try to implement Sleuth for logging as well.